adrianfaciu/trackify/README.md

 4. If needed, add/update the values inside the VACATION property
 5. Running the script, will add a log entry from 9 to 5, for the current day

-Scheduling this to run daily can be done in
+Scheduling this to run daily can be done in different ways, depending on operating system and how complex you need it to be.
+One option is to use Task Till Dawn app -> https://www.oliver-matuschin.de/en/downloads/freeware-task-till-dawn